Jason8908/YourPortfolio/README.md

 - Users can choose between multiple generated resumes/cover letters
 - Users can choose between multiple formats for resumes and cover letter
 - Final stylistic updates are made to make the website look nice
+- Users can create job alerts that will send periodic emails to them with relevant jobs
 - Website is deployed